lynnfaraday/aresmush.com/_root/tutorials/code/remove-field.md

 ## Removing Fields Safely

-It's annoying when this happens, but fortunately it's pretty easy to fix with the [tinker](/tutorials/code/tinker) command.

-First, we put the missing field back in the database model.
-Since database models can be defined across multiple files, you can just put the definition at the top of the tinker code - in-between `module AresMUSH` and `module Tinker`.

-    module AresMUSH
+To prevent this from happening, you should set all instances of the field to `nil` in the database **before** removing it from the code.

+> <i class="fa fa-exclamation-triangle"></i> **Note:** If the field was originally a special data type (like DateTime or Integer) we need to change it to a string data type first.
+Otherwise our nil may be converted to a default value (like 0).

+For example, assume we have:

     class Character < Ohm::Model
-        attribute :favorite_color
+      attribute :favorite_number, :type => DataType::Integer
     end

-      module Tinker
-      ...

-> <i class="fa fa-info-circle"></i> **Tip:** Even if the field was originally a hash or array or something else, make it a regular string for this exercise.
+First we would change the field to a string attribute and then reload the affected plugin:

+    class Character < Ohm::Model
+      attribute :favorite_number
+    end

-Next we need to execute a tinker command to wipe out everyone's favorite color.
+Then we can use a [tinker](/tutorials/code/tinker) command to reset everyone's colors:

     def handle
-      Character.all.each { |c| c.update(favorite_color: nil) }
+      Character.all.each { |c| c.update(favorite_number: nil) }
     end

-Once that tinker is exceuted, we can now remove the attribute permanently from the Character model.
+Now it's safe to remove the field from the code.

+> <i class="fa fa-info-circle"></i> **Tip:** If you forgot to nil out the field before you removed it from the code, just put it back temporarily.
+Run the commands above, then remove it for real.

+## Errors During Restart

+Sometimes you'll get in a jam when you've shut down the game and it won't restart due to the database error.
+You can't use tinker to fix the problem because you can't get onto the game!

+When this happens, you can use a database script to help you.

+1. Edit the file `aresmush/install/scripts/remove_db_field.rb` to add back the field temporarily and clear it out.
+The code is basically the same as what you would have used in the tinker example above.
+There's some sample code in the file you can modify.
+2. Run the script using `bin/dbscript remove_db_field`.
+3. Restart the game.

-## Errors During Upgrades
+## Errors After Upgrades

-If you get these errors after a code upgrade, it's likely that you just forgot to run a [Database Migration](/tutorials/code/db-migration).
+If you get these errors after a code upgrade, it's likely that you just forgot to run a database migration during a [code upgrade](/tutorials/manage/upgrades).